Set up and configure an Access Worldpay gateway instance

 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select Access Worldpay from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select Access Worldpay from the Gateway Type drop-down list.

 - Click Create Gateway.